mar10/nutree/docs/sphinx/ug_randomize.rst

   :meth:`typed_tree.TypedTree.build_random_tree` creates instances of :class:`~typed_tree.TypedTree`.

-- The generated tree contains instances of the :class:`~common.GenericNodeData` class by default, but can be overridden for each node type by adding a ``":factory": CLASS`` entry.
+- The generated tree contains instances of the :class:`~common.DictWrapper` class by default, but can be overridden for each node type by adding a ``":factory": CLASS`` entry.